Tech Events

 About the Event

-AI & Big Data Expo has become more applied.
+AI & Big Data Expo has become more applied and more honest about what application requires.

 AI World Congress